Nowhere Boys (Hong Kong band): Background

 Members of Nowhere Boys are of different background.
 Before Nowhere Boys, Van was an architect; Nate, graduated from Berklee College of Music, was a full-time drummer.
 Kenneth was a guitar fixer, Fisher and Hansun taught piano/guitar.

 In October 2014, Van met drummer Nate at a movie music event in Backstage Live Restaurant in Hong Kong.
 After jamming, they decided to form a band.
 Van thus found Kenneth, Fisher and Hansun whom he met earlier to form the band.

 Career

 In July 2015, they released their first self-financed Extended Play, Nowhere Boys.
 The EP was recorded in their homes with their own equipment.
 The 1,000 copies printed were gone in three months.
 It also went top 10 in iTunes Music.
 They signed with Frenzi Music in late 2015.

 Nowhere Boys then successfully crowdfunded HKD$100,000 (~ US$12,800) via Musicbee for their second EP, Welcome To Our Hyperreality, which was released in April 2016.

 Nowhere Boys recorded “普通華” with actor Neo Yau Hawk-Sau in August 2016.
-The song went number 7 in Hong Kong Commercial Radio charts.
+The song went number 7 in Hong Kong Commercial Radio chart.
 They also created the theme song, Song of Battle, for E-Sports Festival 2016.